tiagomms/XRPrototyping-03-PaperDigitalOverlay/Assets/Scripts/CircuitProcessor/Step1-ChatGPTPromptToUnderstandElectricalCircuit.md

 All components in the same parallel fork must be listed inside the same reciprocal block.

-#### Switch-Controlled Components
+#### Switch-Controlled Components (Multiplicative Form)

-Switches control conditional branches using this format:
+Switches control conditional branches using multiplicative behavior.
-cond(S01, (R02))

-Always include the condition regardless of the switch’s state.
+Every switch has a `value` of either `0` (open) or `1` (closed), and this is used **as a multiplier** in formulas.

+Instead of wrapping components in `cond(...)`, use the format:
+S01 * (R02 + L01)

+This represents:
+- If `S01` is closed (value = 1), the entire expression `(R02 + L01)` is included.
+- If `S01` is open (value = 0), the whole expression evaluates to 0 (i.e. excluded from the circuit).

+This format applies both inside series and reciprocal expressions.

 Correct:
+I = V01 / (R01 + S01 * (R02))

+Incorrect:
 I = V01 / (R01 + cond(S01, (R02)))

-Incorrect:
-I = V01 / (R01 + R02) ← if R02 is behind a switch

-⚠️ Conditional logic must appear in the formula even if switch value is `1`.
+⚠️ This form must always begin with the switch ID, followed by the affected expression in parentheses.
+Do not move the switch multiplier to the middle or end of an expression.
+Also, open switches (value = 0) must always be included in the formula.
+The formula is symbolic, not value based.

 #### 💡 Lightbulb Behavior in Formulas

 Lightbulbs (`L#`) must always be treated as resistive components.
 - Follow same rules as `R#`
 - Use default value `0.0` unless labeled
-- In conditionals: included in `formulaFragment` if affected by a switch
+- If controlled by a switch, appear **inside** the switch’s multiplier expression

 #### 📐 Formula Grammar & Expression Rules

 - Use symbolic expressions only — never numerical substitutions at this stage.
 - All formulas must conform to the pattern:

-  `I = V01 / ( ... )`
+  I = V01 / ( ... )
-  or
-  just the resistance part: `V01 / (R01 + R02)` if preferred

-- Use `cond(Sx, (...))` for any branch affected by a switch.
+- Use `Sx * (...)` for any branch affected by a switch.
-  - Example: `V01 / (R01 + cond(S01, (R02 + L01)))`
+  - Example: `V01 / (S01 * (R01 + R02 + L01))`
-  - This represents: if S01 is closed, R02 and L01 are part of the loop; if open, they are excluded.
+  - This represents: if S01 = 1, R01, R02 and L01 are included; otherwise, the whole term evaluates to 0.
+- Do not use `cond(...)` expressions.
-- Do not nest `cond(...)` blocks.
-Only top-level usage or series-level is permitted.
+- Do not nest switch multipliers.

-> Avoid recursion or nesting beyond one level for parsing simplicity.
+- Always keep the switch ID on the **left side** of the multiplication.

-All components in the same parallel fork must be listed inside the same reciprocal block.
+All components in the same parallel fork must be listed inside the same reciprocal block, and switch-controlled segments inside those forks must also use the `Sx * (...)` form.

 > 📎 Optional: In future versions, formulas may be converted to pseudocode or structured JSON tables for executable use.
 This document assumes symbolic math but is compatible with structured transformations.